Saadnomi/Lap-Counter/README.md

-# Plain OL Clicker
+# Lap counter

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is basically just a clicker, click the button, and the count goes up and there is also a reset button to reset the count.
+Click the button to increment laps by one and there is also a reset button to reset the count.